 Memorising your piano pieces

 ‘Who developed the concept of playing from memory?’
-This question is pursued on the lips of many piano pupils, conservatoire students, and professionals.
-Memorising a work, or playing without the score, certainly puts an extra strain on an artist.
-Every note must be meticulously rehearsed and learned to the point of distraction, or, might I…
+This question is often the one asked by many piano pupils, conservatoire students, and professionals.
+Memorising a work, or playing without the score, certainly puts extra strain on an artist.
+Every note must be meticulously rehearsed and learned to the point of distraction.
+In some cases, might…

 Do music examiners account for nerves?